Zabrane/qlnd/doc/LightningTickerplants.md

    Used here to transfer funds from a bitcoin core wallet to a Lightning wallet.
 For more info on running a node, and using qbitcoind, see past blogs and whitepapers; [kdb+ Securing Digital Assets](https://kx.com/blog/securing-digital-assets-a-bitcoin-full-node-api-for-kdb/) and [kdb+ Storing and Exploring the bitcoin blockchain](https://kx.com/blog/kdb-storing-and-exploring-the-bitcoin-blockchain/).

-The reader should be aware that the above Lightning daemon software is a Beta version, and the technology is relatively new, so caution should be taken when using, keeping funds held on lightning to a minimum.
+The reader should be aware that the above Lightning daemon software is a Beta version and the technology is relatively new, so caution should be taken when using, keeping funds held on lightning to a minimum.

 # What are payment channels

-One of the primary building blocks of the Lightning Network are bidirectional (two-way) payment channels.
+One of the primary building blocks of the Lightning Network is bidirectional (two-way) payment channels.
 Payment channels allow users to make millions of Bitcoin transactions without broadcasting all of them to the Bitcoin network.

 A payment channel is constructed between two Lightning network peers, or nodes, by creating a 2-of-2 multisignature address on the